grishick/pydantic-airtable/examples/simple_usage/README.md

 - Use `bulk_create()` for creating multiple records efficiently
 - Use `find_by()` for filtered queries instead of filtering all results
-- Set up indexes in AirTable for frequently queried fields
+- Set up indexes in Airtable for frequently queried fields
 - Cache model instances when you need to access them multiple times

 ## 🚀 Next Steps